-The main SSA interview will last about 40-45 minutes.
+The SSA interview will last about 40-45 minutes including the self-completion section on the laptop.
 This is an average time and so some of your interviews will take less while others may take more.
 Older respondents may take a little longer to finish it, so please allow enough time between appointments.

-7. Materials for the survey
+8. Materials for the survey

-You will need the following materials for the survey (some will be given out at the briefing, others will be in your workpacks):
+You will need the following materials for the survey:

-- Police notification forms - Address Record Forms (ARFs) (green cover) - Copies of the advance letters with printed addresses - White window pre-stamped envelopes with ScotCen logo - Extra copies of advance letter to show as necessary - Laminated copy of advance letter to show on doorstep - SSA respondent leaflet to be enclosed with advance letter, plus spares for use on the doorstep - Blank envelopes (for those of you working in areas with tenements) - Leaflets about the Scottish Centre for Social Research leave one with each respondent - SSA Useful Contacts leaflet, with some contacts on areas covered in the survey leave one with each respondent - A set of ring-bound show cards green cover - Self-completion questionnaires - Card with quick guide to topics included in 2010 study (yellow) - A map of your assignment area, with the addresses marked on - Pre-paid C5 envelopes (for use when you cannot collect the self-completion questionnaires from a respondent yourself) - Appointment cards - Return of work envelopes (plastic) - Interviewer feedback form and ScotCen prepaid envelope - These project instructions.
+- Police notification forms - Address Record Forms (ARFs) (lilac cover) - Copies of the advance letters with printed addresses - White window pre-stamped envelopes with ScotCen logo - Extra copies of advance letter to show as necessary - Laminated copy of advance letter to show on doorstep - SSA respondent leaflet to be enclosed with advance letter, plus spares for use on the doorstep - Blank envelopes (for those of you working in areas with tenements) - Leaflets about the Scottish Centre for Social Research leave one with each respondent - A set of ring-bound show cards (lilac cover) - Card with quick guide to topics included in 2011 study (bright pink) - A map of your assignment area, with the addresses marked on - Appointment cards - Return of work envelopes (plastic) - Interviewer feedback form and ScotCen prepaid envelope - These project instructions...

-.... and of course, a laptop computer with a rechargeable battery pack and shoulder bag.
+...and of course, a laptop computer with a rechargeable battery pack and shoulder bag.

-We think you will find it helpful to check the show cards (that they are a complete set and in the right order), AND to check the self-completions to make sure there are no blank pages etc. The printers have been known to make mistakes and it is better to discover them at home, before you begin your assignment, than later, in the field.
+We think you will find it helpful to check the show cards (that they are a complete set and in the right order).
+The printers have been known to make mistakes and it is better to discover them at home, before you begin your assignment, than later, in the field.